Explore Your Own Possibilities for Growth and Expansion

 My Journey About Teaching, Empowerment, Spirituality and Sharing

-For more than three decades I have lived my life in recognition of and service to the Inner Self, that Divine Consciousness that pulsates within the heart of all of us.
+For more than four decades I have lived my life in recognition of and service to the Inner Self, that Divine Consciousness that pulsates within the heart of all of us.
 My life is all about taking those I work with to the recognition of that Self within themselves and others in whatever way they are ready to experience it.
 Some take baby steps in that direction.
 Others take giant leaps.
 Whenever it happens the experience is the same—that same explosion of energy in the room, in the healing space of the heart of the Self that expands to touch not only the person or the group of people, but also me.

 A Journey of Enlightenment

 When I was 13 years old I had an amazing experience.
 While mowing the front lawn I began thinking intensely about what I wanted to do when I grew up.

 In a flash of inspiration I began thinking about the people I admired.
 One who stood out was my junior high school Civics teacher Mr. Schreck.
 He really had the gift of enthusiasm and a way about him that made learning fun and exciting.
 As I thought about him, something in me just opened up and I knew with total certainty that I wanted to teach.